galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
 >
+> 3. The history should be visible in a pane on the right of your window called ‘History’.
+Here, you can see the files and rename them.
+> 4. **Rename** {% icon galaxy-pencil %} the history to your name of choice.
+This should be something that helps you to remember the project, such as "SPUN Colombia 24"
 >
 {: .hands_on}

-> <hands-on-title>Option 3: Data upload - Upload from your own computer</hands-on-title>
+> <hands-on-title>Option 2: Data upload - Upload from your own computer</hands-on-title>
 >
-> 1. This option will take the longest time, and should not be used if you have a slow internet connection.
+> 1. This option will take more time, and should not be used if you have a slow internet connection.
 > 2. However, this option will most closely mimic how you will use this tool in your real analysis, i.e. showing you how to upload data from your own computer
 > 3. First download all 8 files from [Zenodo]({{ page.zenodo_link }}) to your own local computer (desktop or laptop).
 You can do do this by scrolling down to the "Files" list section, and clicking the "Download All" link at the top of this section.
 This will download a 55 {MB} zip file to your local computer
 > 4. Unzip the file - the folder should have 8 files in it.
 > 5. Create a new history in Galaxy
->
->    {% snippet faqs/galaxy/histories_create_new.md %}
->
 > 6. Upload these 8 files to the new history
 >
 >    {% snippet faqs/galaxy/datasets_upload.md %}